learosema/talentbook/README.md

 * The `ormconfig.json` thing needs to distinguish between production and development environment
 * Development in IE/Edge currently doesn't work due to an issue in [`create-react-app`](https://github.com/facebook/create-react-app/issues/8153)
+* For now, there are different tsconfigs for frontend and backend.
+This needs to be cleaned up, but I'm not sure about it.
+The TypeORM framework makes use of decorators.
+These are disabled by default in the template provided by CRA.

 ## Deployment